micmejia/bible-dump/NKJV/2 Timothy/2 Tim 1.md

 greatly desiring to see you, being mindful of your tears, that I may be filled with joy,

 ###### 5
-when I call to remembrance the [^b]genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also.
+when I call to remembrance the genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also.

 ###### 6
 Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.